7 Days in Sydney: The Itinerary That Actually Makes Sense

 - Susannah Place Museum in The Rocks opens Thursday to Sunday only

-- The Rocks Markets run weekends along Playfair Street
+- The Rocks Markets run at weekends along Playfair Street

-- New Sydney Fish Market opened January 2026 — get there before 11am
+- New Sydney Fish Market opened in January 2026 — visit around lunchtime for the best selection

-- Blue Mountains trip — check the Scenic World live webcam at Echo Point before leaving Sydney.
+- Blue Mountains trip — check the Scenic World live webcam before leaving Sydney.
 August fog can completely block the valley view.
-The BOM app gives a Katoomba forecast but the webcam shows you exactly what conditions are like right now
+The BOM app gives a Katoomba forecast, but the webcam shows real-time conditions

-- Bondi Junction gets very busy on weekend afternoons — shop there in the morning if possible
+- Bondi Junction gets busy on the weekend — shopping there in the morning works better

-- City2Surf runs on a Sunday in August — check the date and factor in road closures around the eastern suburbs
+- City2Surf runs on Sunday 9 August 2026 — factor in road closures through the eastern suburbs for most of the morning

-- Vivid Sydney 2026 runs 22 May to 13 June (late autumn into early winter) — if your dates overlap, build an evening around it
+- Vivid Sydney 2026 runs 22 May to 13 June — build an evening around it if dates overlap

-- Whale watching cruises depart Circular Quay and Darling Harbour — August is prime season
+- Whale watching cruises depart Circular Quay and Darling Harbour — August is peak season

-- Figure 8 Pools — only visit at low tide; the rock platform gets washed over by waves at high tide and people have been swept off.
-Book timed entry via NSW National Parks and check the tide chart on the day.
-Do not go if the swell is up
+- Figure 8 Pools — only visit at low tide.
+The rock platform gets washed over at high tide, and people have been swept off.
+Book timed entry via NSW National Parks and check the tide chart on the day

 Frequently Asked Questions